 - Restart Windows.

 The Security Center service depends on the Windows Management Service.
-To view the dependencies of the Security Center service, type the following in Start, Run dialog:
+To view the dependencies of the Security Center service, run the following command from Command Prompt:

 Verify the output.
 The Dependencies listing should be exactly as shown below: